telink-semi/telink_b91m_ble_single_connection_sdk/doc/telink_b91m_ble_single_connection_sdk_Release_Note.md

    * Support B91
    * Support freeRTOS
    * Support 4-wire JTAG
-   * Add function to get version information
+   * Add the function to get version information
    * Add a boot that all global variables are in the retention area.
    * Support advertising in slave connection
    * Support passive scanning in slave connection